Emergency Intercom Repairs Melbourne

 We test every component — power supply, wiring, audio/video boards, door release relay, and network.
 You get a clear explanation of the fault before any work begins.

-Most faults are resolved in a single visit.
+Where the system condition and available parts allow, we complete the repair during the booked attendance.
 Our vans carry common spare parts for Aiphone, Comelit, Urmet, BPT, and other major brands.

 System Testing & Handover